robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-4-ect-theory.md

 Watch the video of a teacher using anonymous individual correction with their pupils.

-Consider the impact this has on the class's learning and on the pupils’ sense of autonomy and independence.
+Consider the impact this has on the class’s learning and on the pupils’ sense of autonomy and independence.

 #### Anonymous individual correction – Early Years - Bethan Hughes at Reach Academy